The IB PYP Learner Profile at Home: Easy Ways Parents Can Reinforce It

 Reflective

 Reflection turns experience into understanding.
-A short daily check-in is enough:
+It does not need to be formal.
+A short daily conversation is enough:

-These questions help children see themselves as active participants in their growth.
+These questions help children notice patterns in their thinking, emotions, and choices.

 Knowledgeable